-- A. A member has been added to the family through birth or adoption or courtawarded custody.
+- A. A member has been added to the family through birth or adoption or court-awarded custody.
 All members of the family residing in the unit must be approved by the Allegheny County Housing Authority.
 The family must obtain approval of any additional family member before the new member occupies the unit except for additions birth, adoption or court-awarded custody, in which case the family must inform the Allegheny County Housing Authority within 10 calendar days.
 The Allegheny County Housing Authority will not adjust a family's voucher size between recertification exams and may deny household additions that will result in the family being overcrowded. - B. A household member is leaving or has left the family unit.
 Verification must be provided before a reexamination will be completed.
 Acceptable verification includes, but is not limited to, a signed lease, a copy of a utility bill or a copy of a piece of mail going to the leaving household member at the new address, state issued identification with the new address and a copy of a court order showing a change of custody.
-If none of these items can be secured, a notarized statement by the head of household may be accepted.